-Inferno was that place where Divine Justice prevailed.
-Because it was the place where mankind’s sins were punished.
-The backdrop is visceral, raw, primal, shocking.
+Inferno is that place where Divine Justice prevails because it's the prison where mankind’s sins are punished.
+The backdrop is visceral; raw, primal, shocking.
 Apocalyptic.
-Because its message was blunt: Renounce sin on Earth or, upon Judgement Day, suffer eternal death in this cruel, violent, barbaric realm where castigation is torturous, brutal and inhumane; where punishment goes beyond mortal man’s capacity to endure.
+It has to be, because its message is blunt: renounce sin on Earth or, upon the day of Final Judgement, suffer eternal death in this cruel, violent, barbaric realm where castigation is torturous, brutal and inhumane; where punishment goes beyond mortal man’s capacity to endure.
 So, through his poetry, Dante sends a warning - that earthly man must reject temptation and renounce sin.
 If he doesn’t, he’s on a one way ticket to the nine circles and punishment so sadistic it's beyond comprehension.

 As we leave the relative tranquillity of Inferno’s first circle (believe it or not, it’s Limbo) we are introduced to Minos, a monstrous beast cast as the infernal judge.
 He works to the law of Contrapasso, dictating that for every sin there is an equal and fitting punishment.
 Having taken a wretched soul’s confession, he consigns them to their rightful sentence by coiling his enormous tail around his trunk, indicating the circle of Hell the sinner is to attend.
 It’s all downhill from there (no pun intended).